onurcagan/english-learning-assistant/README.md

 ## Work-in-Progress & To-Dos

 - [ ] Add SSR to prevent exposing the dictionary api key with client side calls and improve performance.
-- [ ] Add a favorites.
+- [ ] Add favorite words.
-- [ ] Add a login w/ Google.
+- [ ] Add login w/ Google.
-- [ ] Make every word on screen be clickable and when clicked show their definition.
+- [ ] Make every word on screen be clickable and when clicked show their definition as well.
 - [x] Fix the vertical scrollbar pushing the page content to the side.
   - Options found so far:
     - Have a scrollbar showing up at all times with overflow:scroll, and since on mobile the scrollbar doesn't take up any space I need to account for it using media queries.